shadowz667/BejewledBot/README.md

 Create documentation on setting up the board position Devise a strategy for better board detection
-Test a categorical approach to data entry for models
+Test a categorical approach to data entry for models Current task: Create a simulation to better test different models and inputs